Kaivv1/Kaivv1/README.md

 🌱 Currently focused on honing my skills and building a solid foundation in web development.

-💡 Open to collaboration and always eager to learn.

 ---

 ### 🧰 Languages and Tools